-Part of the funding for Island of Culture 2014 will come from monies put aside by the IOM Arts Council from its National Lottery allocations.
-Another significant stream will come from our sponsors, including Culture Vannin.
-Several organisations and individuals have pledged significant funding towards Island of Culture.
+Part of the funding for Island of Culture 2014 came from monies put aside by the IOM Arts Council from its National Lottery allocations.
+Another significant stream came from sponsors, including Culture Vannin.
+Several organisations and individuals pledged significant funding towards Island of Culture.

 Along with our official sponsors as shown above Island of Culture gained support from Isle of Man Stamps and Coins by way of an official Island of Culture Stamp collection.
 Details of the stamps, local artists Juan Moore and the design process can be found: